 Acosta spoke candidly about his time as a US attorney and decision to personally intervene in the 2008 case, working privately with Epstein’s lawyers to secure minimal jail time and hide details from his formerly underage victims.

 “If I had a second chance today,” Acosta explained, “I would definitely use much more subtle and sophisticated means to ensure that this well-connected Republican donor served as little time as possible for raping dozens of underage girls.”
-A tearful Acosta laid out his hypothetical plans, “For starters, I’d probably have my surrogates go on Fox News to attack the credibility of the he molested, and maybe get the charges dropped all together.”
+A tearful Acosta laid out his hypothetical plans, “For starters, I’d probably have my surrogates go on Fox News to attack the credibility of the children he molested, and maybe get the charges dropped all together.”

 “After that,” a remorseful Acosta continued, “I would probably try to encourage this administration’s more unhinged social media followers to harass the victims online and silence them.
 But as always, hindsight is twenty-twenty.”